K05lowi/LibraryCarpentries/Unix.md

 The correct file name is 000003160_01_text.json

-Correct mistake in working with free text "a webpage" sed '1,221d' diary-nofoot.txt > diary-noheadfoot.txt should be diary.html

 GitBash runs fine - no need for warnings that it might not work.
 Just run GitBash